 Heian period (平安時代) 794 – 1192

-Heian period（平安時代）started when the Emperor Kanmu(桓武天皇) moved the capital city to Heian-kyo(平安京) at 794, that is Kyoto(京都) today.
+Heian period（平安時代 ) is from the time when the Emperor Kanmu(桓武天皇) moved the capital city to Heian-Kyo(平安京) at 794, that is Kyoto(京都) today.

-The circle indicate the time we are discussing in this section.
+The circle indicates the time we are discussing in this section.

-This is the time, the shape of the swords changed to a curved shape.
+The Heian Period is the time, the shape of the swords changed to the curved shape.
 Until this time, swords were straight.
-The study of swords start from the Heian period on.
-During this time, the elegant and graceful taste of Fujiwara culture reflects on the swords.
-Their preference of their lifestyle appeared clearly on the swords.
-The group of sword smiths in Kyoto area created a certain sword style that were called Yamashiro Den (School).
-Their shape of the swords shows graceful line.
-Yamashiro Den represents the Heian period swords.
+The study of swords starts from the Heian period.
+During this time, the elegant and graceful taste of Fujiwara culture reflected on the swords.
+Their elegant lifestyle reflected clearly on the swords.
+The group of wordsmiths in the Kyoto area created a certain sword style that was called Yamashiro Den (School).
+Their shape of the swords shows a graceful line.
+The most well-known sword during this time is Sanjo-Munechika (三条宗近), a national treasure.
+Yamashiro Den represents the Heian period swords